Helping Fears / Phobias with Psychotherapy, Hypnotherapy & Cognitive Therapy at 1066 Therapy

 - Arachnophobia ~ Fear of spiders

-- Sociophobia ~ (broadly a..)
-Fear of being judged in many situations; social anxiety
+- Sociophobia ~ (broadly…) we fear judgement / rejection in many situations; social anxiety

 - Aerophobia ~ Fear of flying